2 men plead guilty in California charter school fraud case

-SAN DIEGO (AP) - An Australian man and his Southern California business partner who ran more than a dozen charter schools pleaded guilty Friday to felony charges tied to a massive fraud scheme that siphoned $50 million in education funds from the state to invest in start-up companies and real estate.
+SAN DIEGO (AP) - An Australian man and his Southern California business partner who ran a network of online charter schools pleaded guilty Friday to felony charges tied to a massive fraud scheme that siphoned $50 million in education funds from the state to invest in start-up companies and real estate.

 Prosecutors called it one of the nation’s biggest fraud cases involving education dollars.
+The scheme involved buying the information of unwitting students it found through other schools and youth programs to falsely beef up its enrollment numbers and collect public funds.

 Sean McManus, 46, entered his plea from Australia via a video call to San Diego Superior Court.
 He agreed to voluntarily return to the United States as part of his plea agreement.